Clowes Wood & New Fallings Coppice

 Know before you go

-Gentle, sloping excessive path network, some areas prone to becoming muddy, narrow bridges and steps.
+Gentle, sloping extensive path network, some areas prone to becoming muddy, narrow bridges and steps.

 Paths around the area are mostly accessible to all however some paths can become muddy in poor weather.